choojun/ses/README.md

 # School Eco-System (SES)
-## An OBE-based System for Education Institutional
+## An OBE-based System of Education Institutional

 | No | Module                 | Linked Module | Remark                                | Status |
 |----|------------------------|---------------|---------------------------------------|--------|